thorrellt/order-management-api/README.md

 **REST:** I learned a lot about the RESTful style of design/architecture as well as the constraints all REST services should adhere to.
 Although I have interacted with REST APIs as a client (including HERE and Twitter) understanding the server side of this relationship has increased my comfort as an API user as well.

 **Token-Based Authentication:** I learned that REST APIs are stateless, which is why token-based authentication is preferred as sessions are not an option.
-Implementing a token-based authentication reinforced knowledge previously gained through school based Cyber Security and Web Development classes as well as introduce me to JWT.
+Implementing a token-based authentication reinforced knowledge previously gained through school based Cyber Security and Web Development classes as well as introduced me to JWT.

 **Client Server Interactions via HTTP:** Previous knowledge of client-server interactions was strengthened as well as learning some API testing practices via the Postman tool.